Choose the Right Doors for a Glass Wall System

 On the other hand, the tenant’s Boston office design called for several custom elements.
 The LP Series provided a minimal look throughout the office space and the EXTEND Series in the executive office gave the tenant the ability to quickly and easily open up the space and maximize the footprint.
 One of the most noticeable custom elements throughout the space is the shadow gold frame finishes.

-Hear more about the project experience from Fusion Design Consultants’ principal Jennifer Peters and MetroWall’s project consultant Peter Coulter.
+Hear more about the project experience from Fusion Design Consultants’ principal, Jennifer Peters, and MetroWall’s project consultant Peter Coulter.

 MetroWall is redefining architectural design and build standards for glass wall interiors.
 Download our brochure to learn more about MetroWall and how our proprietary, integrated process can make a difference on your next project.